 The parties or their representatives and the persons involved must appear in person before the notary.
-The document must be drawn up and certified in the presence of these persons.
+The document must be drawn up and certified in the presence of those persons, subject to the provisions governing electronic certifications set out in Articles 49a et seq.